M-Muthu-Pandi/EMC-projects/README.md

 ### 9. Nostra
 - **Description:** I have created a Nostra E-Commerce Website.
 - **Features:** This website has Home page, Collections Page and Contact Page.
+The website was created using Semantic Tags.
 - **Technologies Used:** HTML,CSS and JavaScript.
 - **Live Demo:** https://m-muthu-pandi.github.io/EMC-projects/9.%20Nostra%20-%20E-Commerce/index.html